pinzhu/520-Project/README.md

 To stop the simulation, press control+C.

 ## Project Key Challenges and Addressed
 The key challenges in this project is that it is time consuming to design, scale and draw blocks for the maze.
-It is hard to make the coordinates accurate and blocks algin.
-Later I decide to build a grid to make maze coordiates more visible and delete the grid after the maze is done.
+It is hard to make the coordinates accurate and blocks on the same line.
+Later I decide to draw a grid on a piece of paper to make maze coordiates more visible when I draft the maze.

 ## Project Acknowledgements